Moduli spaces of rational curves on Artin-Mumford double solids: Introduction

-Fortunately, since Artin-Mumford double solids are terminal factorial del Pezzo threefolds of degree $2$ (Section \ref{section: AM}), we can apply the results of \cite{Okamura2024Gt}.
-In particular, we can classify non-Manin components and prove movable bend-and-break conjecture for our varieties.
-Thus, the most part of our study is reduced to showing the base case, i.e., the spaces of $H$-lines and $H$-conics.
+Fortunately, since Artin-Mumford double solids are terminal factorial del Pezzo threefolds of degree $2$, which we see in Section \ref{section: AM}, we can apply the results of \cite{Okamura2025Gt}.
+In particular, we can classify non-Manin components and prove the movable bend-and-break conjecture for our varieties.
+Thus, in this paper, we focus on studying the base case, i.e., the spaces of $H$-lines and $H$-conics.
 In particular, the geometry of lines on Artin-Mumford double solids is related to \textit{Reye congruences}, which are Enriques surfaces containing smooth rational curves (e.g., \cite{Cossec1983Reye}, \cite{DolgachevKondo2024EnriquesII}).
-We see several properties on the spaces of lines on Artin-Mumford double solids comparing with the geometry of Reye congruences in Subsection \ref{subsection: line vs Rey cong}.
+We establish several properties of the spaces of lines on Artin-Mumford double solids by relating them to the geometry of Reye congruences in Subsection \ref{subsection: line vs Rey cong}.

 Another notable result is the following: \begin{thm}[= Theorem \ref{thm: AM strong MBB}] Let $X$ be a general Artin-Mumford double solid.
 For each integer $d\ge 2$, any component $M\subset \overline{M}_{0,0}(X,d)$ generically parametrizing birational stable maps contains unions of free curves $g\colon C_{1}\cup C_{2}\rightarrow X$ and $h\colon D_{1}\cup D_{2}\rightarrow X$ such that $g|_{C_{1}}\in M_{1}^{+}$ and $h|_{D_{1}}\in M_{1}^{-}$. \end{thm} This is a stronger result than movable bend-and-break, and essential to prove Theorem \ref{thm: Main thm} as there are multiple components in the space $\overline{M}_{0,0}(X,1)$ of lines.
-The proof of Theorem \ref{thm: semi-main thm} involves the conic bundle structure of degree $2$ del Pezzo surfaces (Subsection \ref{subsection: conics on dP2}).
+The proof of Theorem \ref{thm: semi-main thm} involves the conic bundle structure of degree $2$ del Pezzo surfaces, treated in Subsection \ref{subsection: conics on dP2}.